IACA is about Cure as well as Care, even when Cure is no longer possible.

 - The Gujarat Cancer & Research Institute, Ahmedabad, GUJARAT

 - Tata Memorial Hospital, Mumbai, MAHARASHTRA

-- Cipla Pain and Palliative Care Centre, Pune, MAHARASHTRA
+- The Cipla Palliative Care and Training Centre, Pune, MAHARASHTRA